data-intelligence-analysis/dataworks_scripts/README.md

 # dataworks_scripts
-Automation scripts for inspecting, normalizing, iterrograting, and cleaning data
+Python and SQL scripts for developing databases, inspecting, normalizing, iterrograting, and cleaning data.